-For scoring purposes, the earth is flat, and calculations based on the competition map will be taken as accurate.
+For scoring purposes, the earth is flat and calculations based on the map datum and grid system as specified in section II will be taken as accurate without rounding.
+Distance calculations will be made in 2D, except for results explicitly defined otherwise.